anima-wg/anima-brski-ae/draft-ietf-anima-brski-ae.md

 ## Supported Scenarios {#sup-env}

-BRSKI-AE is intended to be used situations like the following.
+BRSKI-AE is intended to be used in situations like the following.

 * pledges and/or the target domain reusing an already established certificate enrollment protocol different from EST, such as CMP.